Thomas Meredith

-Thomas Meredith FTCD (1777–1819) was an Anglo-Irish clergyman, Doctor of Divinity, Fellow of Trinity College, Dublin, and a distinguished mathematician who gave his findings before the Royal Irish Academy in Dublin.
+Thomas Meredith FTCD (1777–1819) was an Anglo-Irish clergyman, Doctor of Divinity, fellow of Trinity College Dublin, and a distinguished mathematician who gave his findings before the Royal Irish Academy in Dublin.
 He is best remembered for his association with the poet Charles Wolfe and as the subject of a ghost story related in True Irish Ghost Stories and Memorials to the Dead.

 Background

-Born at Templerany House, Co.
-Wicklow, he was the eldest son of Ralph Meredith (1748–1799), Attorney Exchequer and Justice of the Peace for County Dublin; and his wife Martha (1752–1834), daughter of Thomas Chaytor (1728–1797) of Charlemont Place, Dublin; the owner of extensive lands in County Clare.
-Meredith's father, a member of the Royal Dublin Society, had chosen a legal career in Dublin and passed the management of Templerany (where his family had made their home since the late seventeenth century) to his younger brother, William Meredith (1752–1791), who lived there with his wife, Sarah Garrett (1758–1822) of Janeville & Mount Pleasant House, Co.
-Carlow; niece of John Cole, 1st Baron Mountflorence, of Florence Court.
-Thomas Meredith was a grandson of the John Meredith (1711–1786) of Templerany, who c.1750 had two portraits (one large, one small) painted with his whippet by William Hoare at Bath.
+Born at Templerany House, County Wicklow, he was the eldest son of Ralph Meredith, Attorney, Exchequer and Justice of the Peace for County Dublin; and his wife Martha, daughter of Thomas Chaytor of Charlemont Place, Dublin, the owner of extensive lands in County Clare.
+Meredith's father, a member of the Royal Dublin Society, had chosen a legal career in Dublin and passed the management of Templerany (where his family had made their home since the late seventeenth century) to his younger brother, William Meredith, who lived there with his wife, Sarah Garrett of Janeville and Mount Pleasant House, County Carlow; niece of John Cole, 1st Baron Mountflorence, of Florence Court.
+Thomas Meredith was a grandson of the John Meredith of Templerany, who c.1750 had two portraits (one large, one small) painted with his whippet by William Hoare at Bath.

 Career

 From his childhood home in Dublin on Harcourt Street, he was tutored by a relative, Samuel Crumpe, a first cousin of the better known Dr Samuel Crumpe.
-Meredith's father signed him into Trinity College, Dublin, as a pensioner in 1791 (spelling his name 'Meredyth').
+Meredith's father signed him into Trinity College Dublin, as a pensioner in 1791 (spelling his name 'Meredyth').
 Two years later, in 1793, he was elected a scholar of the college, and in 1795 he graduated with a BA degree.
 Following university he spent the next few years managing his property in counties Wicklow, Wexford and Dublin, but using his spare time to work on new mathematical theories.
-In 1805, he took his M.A. and in the same year was elected a Fellow of Trinity College, where he is remembered as a distinguished mathematician and according to the biography of Charles Dickinson was, "reckoned by many as the best lecturer and tutor of his time in college".
+In 1805, he took his M.A. and in the same year was elected a fellow of Trinity College, where he is remembered as a distinguished mathematician and according to the biography of Charles Dickinson was, "reckoned by many as the best lecturer and tutor of his time in college".
 At his Dublin home, 1 Fitzwilliam Square, he kept a collection of books and maps.

 In 1842, an article was written for the Dublin University Magazine by Mrs Meredith's cousin, Robert Perceval Graves (brother of Charles Graves).
-It celebrated the achievements of Graves' friend Sir William Rowan Hamilton, stating that Thomas Meredith was astonished by Hamilton's extraordinary intellectual abilities: "We well remember to have heard, long before we ever saw our friend, of Dr Meredith… a man of great learning and ability, reporting with expressions of astonishment, that he had examined in the country a child of six or seven, who read, translated and understood Hebrew better than many candidates for fellowship; this child was young Hamilton".
+It celebrated the achievements of Graves' friend Sir William Rowan Hamilton, stating that Thomas Meredith was astonished by Hamilton's extraordinary intellectual abilities.